Wiki Wiki Shuttle

+Operations

-In November 2007, local media reported that the shuttle would be replaced by an air-conditioned walkway.
+In 2007, local media reported that the shuttle would be replaced by an air-conditioned walkway.
 The first phase of this change was completed in October 2009, giving international travelers the option of an air-conditioned hallway with a moving sidewalk instead of the open-air buses.

-The buses were formerly run by the Aircraft Services International Group.
-In April 2009, the airport signed a new contract for the shuttle buses to be managed by Roberts Hawaii, and the signage on the shuttles was changed from "WikiWiki shuttle" to "HNL shuttle".
+The buses were formerly run by the Aircraft Services International Group (ASIG).
+In April 2009, the airport signed a new contract for the shuttle buses to be managed by Roberts Hawaii, and the signage on the shuttles was changed to "HNL shuttle".

 In 2013, the buses were still or again in active service in Honolulu Airport, but their usage was to be reduced for international arrivals as a result of the walkway that had been in use since the end of 2010.
 Despite this, new buses were added, and they were once more labelled "Wiki Wiki".

+In 2024, the Hawaii Department of Transportation announced the addition of a zero emission autonomous electric vehicle called Miki, which would supplement the Wiki Wiki shuttle.
+Each vehicle can seat up to 11 people, including an attendant and are considered ADA accessible.
+The vehicle runs at a pace of 10 MPH.
+Miki is the Hawaiian word for agile.

+As of 2024, the buses are in service for both departures and arrivals.